Lateral Unicondylar Knee Replacement – often underestimated

 - Sliding movement may theoretically be slightly more restricted

-The literature shows that for lateral partial knee replacement, fixed inlays are often preferred to minimize the risk of dislocation.
-In many cases, therefore Fixed bearing is recommended as the safer choice.
+From the literature it emerges that for lateral partial knee replacement fixed inlays are often preferred to minimize the dislocation risk.
+In many cases therefore Fixed bearing is recommended as the safer choice.

 Rehabilitation and aftercare

-A good operation is only half the battle – the success depends heavily on rehabilitation and the aftercare concept.
-Here are the essential steps and recommendations for the postoperative phase after implanting a Lateral sliding prosthesis.
+A good operation is only half – the success depends heavily on rehabilitation and the aftercare concept.
+Here are the essential steps and recommendations for the postoperative phase after implantation of a Lateral sliding prosthesis.

 Postoperative Mobilization